wearefine/maximus/README.md

 ## All tasks

-First arg (dev mode): Send results to Colosseum if false) Second arg (path): Custom path to target folder, but don't
+First and only arg (path): Path to target folder/file or URL if using Phantomas.
+Lint tasks can accept glob notation, i.e. `**/*.scss` Statistics tasks can accept an Array

 Example:

-`rake maximus:fe:scsslint[false,path/to/scss_folder]`
+`rake maximus:fe:scsslint[app/assets/stylesheets]`

 ## Front End tasks